zopefoundation/Products.PluginRegistry/README.rst

 =======================

-Products.PluginRegistry offers a simple persistent registry which allows the site manager to registe components for specific interfaces, and to order them.
+Products.PluginRegistry offers a simple persistent registry which allows the site manager to register components for specific interfaces, and to order them.

 Installation